luk036/luk036.github.io/fun/boole_logic.md

 ---

-# MF252: A brief history of logic:
+# MF252: A brief history of logic

 ---